jubelcassio/ImageProcessing/README.md

 If the mode of the original image is not supported by the given format it will be saved in RGB or RGBA, depending on the image type.
 `--save_folder=[folder]` The directory where the images will be saved.
 `-optimize` If passed, the resulting images will be optimized for a smaller file size.
 Only works for jpg and png images.
+`--background` The color to use when saving a image with a mode that has alpha channel to a image mode that does NOT have alpha channel.
+The transparent area on the original image will be filled with the given color.

 * **resize**: Resizes image(s) to given width and height.
 `process_img resize [file/directory] [width] [height] [optional arguments]`